-- The In-Cab Packer Switch should be ON. - 4.
+- 3. The In-Cab Packer Switch should be ON. - 4.
 Make sure the tailgate is LOCKED. - 5.
 Sweep the refuse from the hopper and pack it into the body. - a.
-PULL the upper panel and blade levers at the same time and RELEASE the levers.
-The levers will self-center at the end of the commanded position by way of valve internal hydraulic pressure.
+PULL the slide and blade levers at the same time and RELEASE the levers.
+The levers will selfcenter at the end of the commanded position by way of valve internal hydraulic pressure.
 See the figure below.